bxparks/AceSegment/README.md

 }
 ```

+The `BIT_DELAY` parameter below is the number of microseconds to wait between
+each bit transition (0 to 1, or 1 to 0).
+According the datasheet of the TM1637
+chip, it can support oscillator frequencies as high as 450 kHz, which means that
+theoretically, the `BIT_DELAY` could be as low as 1 microseconds.

+However, the LED modules manufactured by diymore.cc (shown above) contains a 20
+nF capacitor and a 4.7k ohm pullup resistor on each of the `DIO` and `CLK`
+lines.
+This seems to be a design flaw, because the capacitor is about 100X
+larger than it should be, it should have been only be about 200 pF.
+The effect
+of the large capacitor is that bit transitions on these lines take an incredibly
+long time due the `RC` time constant of 94 microseconds.
+After experimenting
+with various values, it seems like a `BIT_DELAY` of 100 microseconds will
+usually work.

+A `BIT_DELAY` of 100 microseconds means that the time to transmit 4 digits to
+the TM1637 chip becomes about 22 milliseconds.
+The time to transmit a single
+digit is about 10 milliseconds due to the overhead in the protocol.
+Since these
+durations are so large, the `Tm1637Module` class does not send the segment bit
+patterns directly to the TM1637 controller when `Tm1637Module::setPattern()`
+method is called.
+Instead, the class holds a buffer of segment patterns, and
+keeps track of a set of dirty bits.
+The buffer is sent to the TM1637 controller
+upon the execution of the `Tm1637Module::flush()` or
+`Tm1637Module::flushIncremental()` method.

+<a name="Tm1637Module6"></a>
+#### TM1637 With 6 Digits

 The configuration of the `Tm1637Module` class for the 6-digit module is slightly
-more complicated because the digits are wired to be in the order of `2, 1, 0, 5,
+more complicated because the digits are wired to be in the order of `2 1 0 5 4
-4, 3`.
+3`.
 A predefined remap array `kDigitRemapArray6Tm1637` must be given to the
 `Tm1637Module` constructor, like this:

 ```C++